Gary Woodland

-Gary Woodland (born May 21, 1984) is an American professional golfer who plays on the PGA Tour.
-Woodland won the U.S. Open in 2019, his first major championship and sixth professional victory.
-Following a successful college career, he turned pro in 2007 and briefly competed on the circuit then known as the Nationwide Tour, now the Korn Ferry Tour.
-Woodland has competed on the PGA Tour since 2009 and has four wins.
+Gary Lynn Woodland (born May 21, 1984) is an American professional golfer who plays on the PGA Tour.
+He won the U.S. Open in 2019, his first major championship and sixth professional victory.
+Following a successful college career, he turned professional in 2007 and briefly competed on the Nationwide Tour.

-Early life
+Early life and amateur career

 Woodland was born in Topeka, Kansas, the son of Dan and Linda Woodland.
 He attended Shawnee Heights High School in the suburb of Tecumseh.
 After high school, he attended Washburn University in Topeka on a basketball scholarship, but left after his freshman year to attend the University of Kansas in Lawrence on a golf scholarship.
 He studied sociology while at KU.
 Woodland had a successful college golf career, winning four tournaments before turning professional in 2007.